rogermm14/rec3D/data/readme.txt

-Copy in this folder your datasets
+Copy in this folder your datasets.
+All the sample results were obtained using a Toshiba Satellite L50-C-1DW laptop with a CPU of 4 cores and an Intel Core i7-5500U processor.